 Taipei is modern in many ways, with a clean and efficient subway (MRT) system and lots of familiar brands occupying space in luxury shopping malls and department stores.
 But the city, spared the ravages of the Cultural Revolution on the mainland, retains its traditions.
 Taoist and Buddhist temples permeate the region, and few Taiwanese would consider making a major decision without first consulting a fortune-teller.
 For business travelers, this means the city is at once familiar and exotic—comfortable in many ways, but rarely boring.

 Taipei makes an ideal base for international companies seeking to establish a presence in China and other Asian markets.
 The city has developed considerable footprints in electronics and petrochemicals and is now a center for not only manufacturing but also R&D. In fact, the area dominates in LED production, and its solar PV makers now account for nearly 20 percent of the global markets.

-Visit Belgium, Holland, France and Spain.
-The Know Europe Program aims at providing participants with a first-hand initiation into the European business context.
+The Know - Europe Study Abroad Program is sponsored by Groupe ESC Normandie, Normandie Business School.
+Students visit Belgium, Holland, France and Spain.
+The Know Europe Program aims to provide participants with a first-hand initiation into the European business context.
 This gives a unique opportunity to appreciate the complexity of the European scene, both from a Northern and Southern Europe perspective.

 This trip counts for 3 courses (MGT 6300, MGT 6350 and one elective).
 Your cost is tuition for each of these courses and airfare to and from Europe.
 Students are responsible for arranging their own flights.
 Massey students should be back in the U.S. in time to enroll in the second 5-week summer session if desired.
 Anyone interested should contact Melissa.